craftyoyo/BlockLaunch/README.md

 **It's still in Beta so some features are maybe not available or not finished!**

 ### Version
-The current version is 0.1 Beta
+The current version is 0.1.1 Beta

 ### Known Issues

 My software have bugs like all applications.
 So here is a list of all (confirmed) bugs:

-- Doesn't support Optifine and Forge
+- Doesn't support ~~Optifine~~ and Forge
 - Sometimes the config will be corrupted when closing application.

 ### Todo's

-- Add support for Optifine and Forge
+- Add support for ~~Optifine~~ (Done) and Forge
 - Add mojang server status information
 - First Startup-Wizard
 - Plugin-System
+- Bugfixes in the solution file to make it buildable

 ### Installation & Dependencies